MondialDatabase/api/README.md

 ## Running Integration Tests

 1. Follow instructions for Running the Web API.
+Note that without an active database service as well, most, if not all, integration tests will fail.
 2. Run `sh test-integration.sh` while the web services are running.

 ## Development Environment Setup